Sink/ Swim 3, A Polar Bear Cub Painting

 The sink or swim aspect can apply to the bigger picture of our planet as well.
 The decrease in the polar bear population is but one of the many consequences of increased global warming, and the resulting polar and glacial ice loss.
 Less ice means more dark water.

 When polar caps melt, sea water rises.
 As a good part of the earth's population lives near the water's edge, well, we could all be swimming for it, couldn't we.

 Anecdotal stories state that human babies will sometimes play as they drown, not realizing they are in danger.
 With this chilling fact in mind, I wondered if polar bear cubs are aware they are in danger as they drown.
 I hope not.

 Some may think of these polar bear cub paintings as "cute", not exactly a word a fine artist loves to hear.
-But, the fact is, it is difficult to paint around and escape the cute factor of a polar bear cub.
+But, the fact is, it is difficult to paint escape the cute factor of a polar bear cub.
 I hope that the affection, admiration and concern I feel for these wonderful bears is evident, and that they evoke similar emotions in you, too.
-The thought that in the next 50 years these polar bears may cease to exist, is the furthest from polar bear cute I can imagine.
+The thought that in the next 50 years then number of these magnificent polar bears may decline dramatically, is the furthest from polar bear cute I can imagine.